pgniewko/conotoxins/README.md

 [[web-server]](http://lin-group.cn/server/iCTX-Type)

-### Ideas:
+### Todos:
-1. Explore other dimensionality reduction techniques.
-2. Compare the consistency between my automated way of creating benchmakrs and the manually curted one.
+1. Compare the consistency between my automated way of creating benchmakrs and the manually curted one.

 ### License